 The Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 provide that no otherwise qualified disabled person (student/employee/applicant) shall by reason of the disability be excluded from participation in, be denied the benefit of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
-An otherwise qualified individual with respect to postsecondary education is one who meets the essential academic requirements and, with respect to employment, is one who with reasonable accommodation can perform the essential functions of the job in question.
+An otherwise qualified individual with respect to post secondary education is one who meets the essential academic requirements and, with respect to employment, is one who with reasonable accommodation can perform the essential functions of the job in question.
 Monmouth University has complied with these principles and intends to continue its compliance.
-The Director of the Office of Equity and Diversity has been designated by the University as the ADA/504 Coordinator.
-Anyone having a complaint or observation about a possibly discriminatory act or practice should contact the ADA/504 Coordinator (Wilson Hall, Room 304) for information concerning the grievance procedure.
-A prompt investigation will be undertaken in an effort to resolve the matter and assure compliance.
+Anyone having a complaint or observation about a possible discriminatory act or practice should contact the Office of Equity and Diversity at (732) 571-7577.

-Monmouth University affirms the inestimable worth and dignity of every individual, regardless of his or her condition of life.
-We affirm, further, the right of each person to develop to his or her full potential and to be judged on the basis of personal accomplishments.
+Monmouth University affirms the inestimable worth and dignity of every individual, regardless of their condition of life.
+We affirm, further, the right of each person to develop to their full potential and to be judged on the basis of personal accomplishments.
 Finally, we believe that the achievement of full humanity is enhanced by the experience of the human family.

-We are committed to achieve and sustain a pluralistic environment recognized for its racial, cultural, and ethnic diversity, and which is characterized by genuine mutuality, acceptance, affirmation of the strengths and contributions of differing individuals and groups, and a willingness to resolve disputes in a spirit of good will.
+We are committed to achieving and sustaining a pluralistic environment recognized for its racial, cultural, and ethnic diversity, and which is characterized by genuine mutuality, acceptance, affirmation of the strengths and contributions of differing individuals and groups, and a willingness to resolve disputes in a spirit of good will.

 Monmouth University, through this philosophy and policy statement, seeks to create a pluralistic community in which people: